fdev31/thot/README.md

 ## Future / TODO

+- Make all Ciclop dependent code in a special hardware module
 - Make "first start" commands:
     - make separate shots for camera
     - calibrate camera from the shots